SsWwRr/Online_Retail/README.md

 | PgAdmin4 | Creating a database, data entry, data manipulation |
 # Conclusion:

+This analysis provided valuable insights into online retail sales, such as identifying top-selling products, understanding seasonal sales trends, and recognizing key markets.
+Future work could include deeper analysis of customer behavior and exploring other dimensions of the data.

 # PowerBI Questions:
 Note: Questions answered in PowerBI may be different than the ones answered in PostgreSQL